Cross-correlation between $Planck$ CMB lensing potential and galaxy catalogues from HELP: Discussion and Conclusions

 \subsection{Median redshift}

-In this section, we examine the robustness of our results quoted in Tab. \ref{tab:likeli_result_original_kg} to survey-depth of the HELP catalogue which may be misestimated due to some systematic effects.
+If the errors on redshift are large, it can lead to systematic biases in measurements and estimation of parameters from datasets.
+The distribution of fractional error $\frac{\sigma_{z}}{1+z}$ is restricted to $\sim 0.15$ for NGP and HS-82, and $\sim 0.25$ for SGP Part-1 and Part-2.
+Such errors can shift the peak and median of the distribution significantly from its true position.
+In this section, we examine the robustness of our results quoted in Tab.~\ref{tab:likeli_result_original_kg} to the median redshift of the HELP catalogue which may be misestimated due to these systematic effects.
 For this test, it is convenient to use some model for the redshift distributions of the HELP catalogue and check the sensitivity of the cross-correlation amplitude and galaxy bias to the parameter related to median redshift.
 We model the redshift distributions by a function of the form

 We fit parameters $a_{0},a_{1},a_{2},a_{3}$ to the observed redshift distributions and their best fit values are given in Table \ref{tab:best_fit_values_redshift_modelling}.